 Shop of design objects to be lived with, next to, and alongside.
-Designed & made by artist Yonatan Vinitsky (& his kids) in Kent, UK
+Designed & made by artist Yonatan Vinitsky (& his kids) in Newcastle, UK

 The Imaginary Wind Cap (V1)

 The Imaginary Wind Cap Vintage red with cream embroidery 100% brushed washed cotton One size (adults)

 One embroidered low-profile brushed washed cotton cap.
 6 panel design, soft unstructured crown, pre-curved peak, stitched ventilation eyelets, self fabric strap with brass effect buckle.
 Concept by The Workshop of Matt Montini, fabricated and embroidered in the UK.

 A man in his late twenties, who is very restless.
 A man in his early forties, who is very inspirational.
 The story begins in a hotel.
 A phone call devastates a family.
 It's a story about loyalty.
 The characters approach the situation extremely carefully.
 The End

 A cap with an embroidered design presenting a detail borrowed from a redrawn caricature image of two men carrying a sheet of glass.
 Their bodies are positioned behind the glass, protecting but not concealing them.